Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Experimental methods and computational details

 \subsection{Electronic structure calculations}

 Electronic structure calculations were performed within the framework of density functional theory (DFT) as implemented in the Vienna ab initio Simulation Package~\cite{Kresse1996}.
 We have computed the electronic structure for the tetragonal structure of Gd$_2$Os$_3$Si$_5$ (space group $P4/mnc$).
 This periodic crystal structure contains $40$ atoms (8 Gd atoms, 12 Os atoms and 20 Si atoms) in the primitive unit cell with lattice parameters $a$~=~10.706, $b$~=~10.706 and $c$~=~5.701~\AA{} (compare to the $C$-centered setting in Table \ref{tab:gd2os3si5_cdw_crystalinfo}).
 We used a $3\times 3\times 6$ $\Gamma$-centered Monkhorst-Pack electronic $k$-point mesh, with the plane-wave cut-off energy of 500~eV for the converged results (change in the total electron free energy is $10^{-3}$~eV/atom when increasing the mesh size to $4~\times~4\times~8$ or higher grid density).
 The convergence criteria for the self-consistent electronic loop was set to $10^{-8}$~eV.
 The projector-augmented-wave potentials explicitly included $5d^1 4f^7$ states for Gd, $5d^76s^1$ states for Os and $3s^23p^2$ for Si as valence electrons.
 Gd$_2$Os$_3$Si$_5$ undergoes an antiferromagnetic (AFM) transition at $T_{\rm N}\sim 5.5$~K, as determined from the electrical resistivity and magnetic susceptibility measurements.
 Hence, we performed spin-polarized calculations.
 Spin-orbit coupling (SOC) has minimal influence on ground-state properties; consequently, we did not include SOC in our calculations except for initial testing.
 We used the generalized gradient approximation (GGA) in the revised Perdew-Burke-Ernzerhof (PBE) parametrization~\cite{refPBE} with or without a Hubbard correction.
 To account for the localized $f$ orbitals of Gd atoms and $d$ orbitals for Os atoms, GGA+$U$ calculations were used~\cite{Dudarev_1998} with onsite Coulomb interaction $U$ = 6.0~eV for $f$ orbitals of Gd atoms and $U$ = 2.0~eV for $d$ orbitals of Os atoms~\cite{hou2015lattice}.
-On increasing the $U$ value of Gd from 0 to 2~eV, Gd-$d$ states nearly rigidly shift by $\sim$0.1~eV (See Fig.~S3 in SI).
+On increasing the $U$ value of Os from 0 to 2 eV, the band structure shifts by nearly 0.1 eV (see Fig. S3 in the SI).
+The shift has a little influence on the Fermi surface topology and electron susceptibility, as described below.
+During the relaxation, atomic positions were optimized until forces on all atoms were smaller than 1~meV~\AA{}$^{-1}$.
+The Fermi surface topology has been calculated by first computing the electron bands on a $3~\times~3~\times~4$ grid during the self consistent field (SCF) step.
+Subsequently, we employed the software WANNIER90 (v3.1.0)\cite{pizzi2020wannier90} to compute maximally localized Wannier functions on a 100-orbital basis.
+The basis included 40~$d$ orbitals of eight Gd atoms and 60 $d$ orbitals of twelve Os atoms in the unit cell, as both significantly contributed to the electronic bands near the Fermi level ($E_{F}$).
+To confirm the accuracy of Wannierization, we compared the electronic band structure obtained from the Wannier functions with the direct DFT calculations (see Fig.S4 in SI).
+We constructed the Fermi surface by evaluating electronic bands on a $70\times70\times70$ grid in the entire Brillouin zone using WANNIER90 and plotted it using in-house scripts as shown in Fig.~\ref{fig:gd2os3si5_fermisurfaces}.